Democracy can be a great system, but it also has some risky aspects.

 Referendums can also distill complex issues into a simplistic choice.
 Citizens democratically voted to choose their leaders and these leaders should be the ones making informed and rational decisions on complex issues.
 Given the complexity of the economic issues facing the U.K., the average British, Northern Irish or Welsh citizen doesn’t have the knowledge or the time to make an informed decision on what’s best for him/herself, not to mention for the whole nation.

-But let’s focus on what matters to us: What does the Brexit means for metal prices?
+But let’s focus on what matters to us: What does Brexit mean for metal prices?
 What happens now is anyone’s guess, but here is ours based on how markets are reacting:

 Short-term: Dollar Up + Economic Fears = Metal Prices Down